Data-Driven Influence Functions for Optimization-Based Causal Inference: Influence Functions of Stochastic Optimization Programs

+\paragraph{Extension to continuous state space} For notational clarity and ease of exposition, we focused on the case of a discrete state space.
+But the finite-difference analysis also extends directly to computational approximations of continuous state-space versions of the same formulation.
+We omit technical details re: finite approximations to infinite linear programs, for example \citet{mohajerin2018infinite} develop such approximations for the linear programming approach to dynamic programs.

+\paragraph{Interpreting the finite-difference approach.} We take a moment to translate the benefits of a finite-difference approach to estimating a one-step adjustment in the context of reinforcement learning.
+In reinforcement learning, a common paradigm is that of ``model-based" reinforcement learning; i.e., learning a dynamics model (estimating the transition distribution) and plugging it into a planning problem or the linear programming formulation.
+A benefit of finite differences is that one can approximate doubly robust adjustments only with additional black-box functional evaluations.

+And, this argument directly generalizes to other variants of the linear program.
+For example, consider a relevant subclass of constrained Markov decision processes comprised of additional constraints on the policy variables: the linear programming formulation is particularly appealing because linear constraints can be directly added \citep{altman1999constrained}.
+Another benefit is that one-step estimation can be obtained by evaluating the functional at feasible points. \begin{example}[Constrained policy optimization]\useshortskip

-\end{example} The additional constraint $\mu \in \mathcal{P}$ reflects linearly representable constraints on state-occupancy under the optimal policy.
-For example, relevant constraints could require the occupancy in certain risky states to be bounded. \cite{paternain2019constrained} develops a framework with a ``caution function", a convex function on the state-action occupancy measures; this analysis applies to linear caution functions.
+\end{example} The additional constraint $\mu \in \mathcal{P}$ includes any linearly representable constraints on state occupancy; this can be used to ensure safety, e.g. \cite{paternain2019constrained} develops a framework with a ``caution function," a convex function on the state-action occupancy measures.
+We note that doubly-robust policy evaluation has been studied in \cite{tang2019doubly}, but our arguments are more general.

-To compare to related work, we note that double robustness has been studied (for policy evaluation) in \cite{tang2019doubly}.
-Our derivation via perturbation analysis is similar to \citet[Thm.
-4.1]{tang2019doubly}'s illustration via the Lagrangian.
-This is unsurprising since the Lagrangian provides the dual characterization that also underlies perturbation analysis.
-Relative to the doubly robust estimators derived elsewhere, this influence function may be higher variance.